ryans63t/htd-lync12-home-assistant/README.md

 ## Installation steps

 1. Download the 4 files (`__init__.py`, `htd_lync12.py`, `media_player.py`, `manifest.json`) from this repo and place them into your `custom_components/htd_lync12` folder.

+2. Restart home assistant.
+If you don't, and you update your configuration.yaml file first, you'll get an error ""Failed to restart Home Assistant.
+The system cannot restart because the configuration is not valid: Integration error: htd_lync12 - Integration ‘htd_lync12’ not found"

-2. Update your configuration.yaml to include the following (NOTE: Only host is required).
+3. Update your configuration.yaml to include the following (NOTE: Only host is required).
 ```yaml
 htd_lync12:
   - host: 192.168.1.133